MYRON HENRY GOLDFINGER, FAIA (1933-2023)

 1969 - The Ulrich (Rick) Haynes Jr. and Yolanda Toussaint Apartment Renovation, Bed-Stuy area, New York NY.
 Haynes purchased a 5-story townhouse, which Goldfinger turned into a two-story duplex for the owner with apartments for rent.
 Photos by Norman McGrath.
 He was the US Ambassador to Algeria.
 Status unknown.

 1969 - The Myron and June Goldfinger Renovation, Kips Bay Towers, Apartment 21K, 333 East 30th Street, New York NY.
 Building designed by I. M. Pei.
-Still owned by the Goldfingers in 2023.
+Still owned by the Goldfingers in 2024.

 1970 - The Myron and June Goldfinger House, Mead Street, Waccabuc NY.
 Commissioned in 1968.
 Featured in Architectural Record Houses of 1971; New York Times; House and Garden; Architectural Digest, October 2007.
 This house catapulted Goldfinger onto the national radar.
 Built by John Sutton; photos by Myron Goldfinger and Norman McGrath.
 There's also a separate studio building.
-Still owners as of 2024.
+Goldfingers still owners as of 2024.

 1971 - aka Boxes in the Sky, New York NY.
 Unbuilt.
 A prototype of an urban living environmental structure for New York "composed of sections which could be bought by individual tenants.
 The sections would be plugged into a utitlity core for services.
 These re-inforced concrete modules could be added to the structure or removed."